crashley1992/trivia-game/README.md

 # Trivia-game
 This is a Spongebob Trivia game.
 You'll have 5 seconds to answer a question.
 When an answer option is selected, the correct answer is immediately displayed.
 A timer is in the upper left corner to indicate how much time has passed.
+At then end you will see the amount of answers correct and incorrect.

 **How it works**
 - To start the game you must select the "Start Game" button.
 - A question will appear every 5 seconds.
 - Select an answer option.
 The correct answer will be displayed below.
+- A counter will track on the upper left corner the correct answers.
+- At the end the timer will stop and display amount correct and incorrect answers.
-- To stop and reset the game select the "Reset Game" button.
+- To stop and reset the game, select the "Reset Game" button.

 **Answers**